Discover Killarney National Park

 Connect with the Irish wilderness!

-So, you will enjoy putting on your hiking boots and setting off to explore its vast expanses of desolate moorland, plains, hills, lakes and mountains.
+So you’ll love putting on your hiking boots and setting off to explore its vast expanses of desolate moorland, plains, hills, lakes and mountains.